bskinn/bskinn.github.io/_posts/2018-08-14-Numpy-Axes-Meshgrid.md

 Where problems have typically started to arise for me is when contemplating plotting data that's mapped across such a 2-D array.
 Which `axis` should correspond to the $$x$$-axis of the plot?
 On one hand, since 2-D data is usually plotted as $$\left(x,y\right)$$, one might think that `axis=0` would correspond to $$x$$.
 On the other hand, since $$x$$ is usually plotted along the horizontal axis (i.e., as the *column* number changes along a grid), it might make more sense to identify `axis=1` as the $$x$$-axis.

-My inclination has always been to keep to the former convention, as it's more natural for me to associated the first index to the array with the $$x$$-axis.
+My inclination has always been to keep to the former convention, as it's more natural for me to associate the first index to the array with the $$x$$-axis.
 It turns out, though, that in certain cases `numpy` takes the latter convention by default.
 Where this has historically confused me most significantly is in the use of the `meshgrid` function.
 Consider the following:

 ```
 >>> import numpy as np